Spydiecy/ProtectedPay/README.md

 ## Security

-The contract is built with security first:

-- **CEI pattern** on every state-changing function — state updated before any ETH transfer, making reentrancy structurally impossible
+- **CEI pattern** on every state-changing function — reentrancy structurally impossible
 - **Checked arithmetic** throughout — no overflow risks
-- **Access control** on every sensitive operation — only sender can refund, only recipient can claim, only creator can cancel
+- **Access control** on every sensitive operation — only sender can refund, only recipient can claim
 - **Atomic batch execution** — entire batch reverts if any single transfer fails
 - **Non-custodial by design** — no admin key, no upgrade mechanism, no pause function